jillesvangurp/presentation-test-performance/slides.md

 - 🔄 **Poll, don’t sleep** Check until stuff passes, instead of sleeping.
   - Allows other threads to do productive things.
 - 🧩 **Embrace Flakiness** These are the bugs you want to find.
 Deflakification makes your system better.
-  - Running with more threads than your CPU invites failures you’ll want to catch early.
+  - Temporarily run with more threads than your CPU: **invites failures you want to catch early**.
-  - Abuse your tests as a stress test and find the breaking points.
+  - **Abuse your tests as a stress test** and find the breaking points.
 - 💡**DRY Tests** Don't Repeat Yourself.
 Avoid copy paste.
 Invest time in writing shorter tests.
   - Makes it easier to add more tests